Guandu, Liuyang

 Guandu Town (官渡镇 (官渡鎮, Guāndù Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 31,300 and an area of 106.3 km2.
 It is surrounded by Dahu Town on the north, Yanxi Town on the west, Zhangfang Town on the east, and Yonghe on the south.

 History

 In 222, under the Eastern Wu (222-280), the county government seat was set up here.
 At that time, it known as "Juling" (居陵).
 Guandu town once served as the administrative centre of former Liuyang county.

-Administrative division
+Administrative divisions

-The town is divided into five villages and three communities, the following areas:
+The town is divided into five villages and three communities, which include the following areas: